saniazeb97/Project-Chatbot/README.md

 ### `/upload_pdf`

 - **Method**: `POST`
-- **Description**: Uploads a PDF document to the backend for extraction and processing..
+- **Description**: Uploads a PDF document to the backend for extraction and processing.
 - **Request Body**: Form-data with a key file (file input).

 ```Response